jamal2362/skin.pm3-hd.cpm/README.md

-The main goal of this branch is to add Leia (Kodi 18) support to this very fine skin made by JezzX.
+The main goal of this branch is to add Nexus (Kodi 20) support to this very fine skin made by JezzX.